GaspardMerten/tiny_provider/README.md

 ## Credits

 TinyProvider is inspired by the [Provider package](https://pub.dev/packages/provider) by Remi Rousselet.
+Altough the code is not based on the Provider package, the idea of using a ```ChangeNotifier``` to manage state is inspired by the Provider package (so is the tinyProviderOf function).